Winipedia/pyrig/docs/configs/index.md

 - **Automatic discovery** of config files across all packages depending on pyrig
 - **Intelligent validation** ensuring configs are supersets of required values
 - **Smart merging** of missing configuration without overwriting user changes
-- **Multi-format support** for YAML, TOML, Python, Markdown, and plain text
+- **Multi-format support** for YAML, TOML, Python, Markdown, JSON, and plain text
+- **Priority-based initialization** for dependency ordering
+- **Parallel initialization** for performance
 - **Opt-out mechanism** via empty files

+See [Architecture](architecture.md) for complete technical details on how the system works.

 ## Quick Start

 ### Using Existing Config Files

-When you run `uv run pyrig mkroot`, all ConfigFile subclasses are discovered and initialized:

 ```bash
 # Create all config files